 The bridge should also be proportionate to the lines you drew earlier, thus dead inline with the neck.
 You can do this by eye.

-Once you are satisfied that the bridge is in the right location, you can mark the holes with your pencil.
-This is where we will drill.
+Once you are satisfied that the bridge is in the right location, you can mark the holes where we'll drill with your pencil.

-If you are installing a Tune-O-Matic bridge, it is often tilted slightly on the bass side, by roughly 3 degrees or so.
-If you decide to angle to bridge, mark the new holes with the bass side (thicker strings) tiled slightly down towards the butt of the guitar.
+If you are installing a Tune-O-Matic bridge, the bridge is often tilted slightly on the bass side, by roughly 3 degrees or so.
+You do not have to give it any angle though if you don't want to.
+If you decide to angle to bridge, mark the new holes with the bass side (thicker strings) tilted slightly down towards the butt of the guitar.

 Now its time to drill the holes.
 Make sure you correctly identify A) which size drill piece you need & B) what depth you need to drill so to avoid going through & out the back of the guitar body.
 It can help to measure the stud that you'll eventually knock into the holes against the drill bit & mark off the depth with some tape so you know when to stop drilling.
 You'll also want to rather drill a hole that's slightly too deep than slightly too shallow, to avoid the stud not going in all the way and having to pry it back out of the body.